-In carrying out the activities related to the fulfilment of their mandate, The Fonds must collect information of a personal and confidential nature from applicants and funding holders, and from all individuals involved in the evaluation of funding applications and the administration of grants and awards.
+In carrying out the activities related to the fulfilment of their mandate, the FRQ must collect information of a personal and confidential nature from applicants and funding holders, and from all individuals involved in the support and evaluation of funding applications and the administration of grants and awards.

-The Fonds are subject to the Act respecting access and give highest priority to protecting the privacy of personal and confidential information in their possession (for example, funding applications, evaluation reports), in whatever form (digital, paper, etc.).
-Any personal information obtained by the Fonds is treated in strictest confidence and is disclosed only in accordance with the Act respecting access, the Statement Regarding the Protection of Personal and Confidential Information in Applicant and Funding Holder Files, hereafter the Statement, or by court order.
+The FRQ are subject to the Act respecting access and give highest priority to protecting the privacy of personal and confidential information in their possession (for example, funding applications, evaluation reports), in whatever form (digital, paper, etc.).
+Any personal information obtained by the FRQ is treated in strictest confidence and is disclosed only in accordance with the Act respecting access, the Statement Regarding the Protection of Personal and Confidential Information, hereafter the Statement, or by court order.
 Funding application forms and other forms used to collect personal and confidential information provide details regarding the processing of such information.

-It should be noted that the processing of applications, the management of funding and the handling of cases of breach of responsible research conduct require certain information to be shared between the Fonds de recherche du Québec.
-Fonds staff members or persons requiring access to this information within the framework of the activities of the Fonds, in particular those who are part of the evaluation process, are required to sign a written privacy agreement, as are all financial partners of any given Fonds program where appropriate.
+It should be noted that the processing of applications, the management of funding and the handling of cases in default and cases of breach of responsible research conduct require certain information to be shared between the FRQ.
+FRQ staff members or persons requiring access to this information within the framework of the activities of the FRQ, in particular those who are part of the evaluation process, are required to sign a written privacy agreement, as are all financial partners of any given FRQ program where appropriate.